ambitioninc/django-entity/README.md

 Along with these basic fields, all of the following functions can either be called directly on the ``Entity`` model or on the ``Entity`` model manager.

 ### Basic Model and Manager Functions
+Note that since entities are activatable (i.e. can have active and inactive states), the entity model manager only accesses active entities by default.
+If the user wishes to access every single entity (active or inactive), they must go through the ``all_objects`` manager, which is used in the example code below.
+The methods below are available on the ``objects`` and ``all_objects`` model managers, although the ``active`` and ``inactive`` methods are not useful on the ``objects`` model manager since it already filters for active entities.

 #### get_for_obj(model_obj)
 The get_for_obj function takes a model object and returns the corresponding entity.
 Only available in the ``Entity`` model manager.